sonatsuer/sonatsuer.github.io/markdown/posts/linear-combinations-of-applicatives.md

 Nice and symmetric.
 It looks like a categorified version of a bi-action.
 I will leave it to you to find a *"It's just a blah in the category of blöh."* kind of characterization.
-Finally, note that we do no really need all $F_m$ to be instances of `Applicative`{.haskell}
+Finally, note that we do no really need all $F_m$ to be instances of `Applicative`{.haskell}.
-applicatives.
-For $m\neq 1$, we only need an `Apply`{.haskell} instance.
+For $m\neq 1$, we only need `Apply`{.haskell}.

 ## Examples

 I will not give an implementation of the general construction as it talks about arbitrary type level monoids.
-It can be done for *some* monoids but frankly I think it is worth the trouble.
-Instead, I will give several implements corresponding to special cases when it makes sense to do so.
+It can be done for *some* monoids but frankly I think it is not worth the trouble.
+Instead, I will give several implementations corresponding to special cases.

 ### List-ish Examples

-Let us begin an easy example.
+Let us begin with an easy example.
 Consider the monoid
 $\mathcal{N}_\infty = (\mathbb{N}\cup\{\infty\}, \min, \infty)$.
 Let
 $$
 \mathcal{Z}(x) = \sum_{n\in \mathcal{N}_\infty} m\times V_m(x)